IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/hold-the-line/README.md

 ### Solution
 Finally, it hit us that environment variables existed. **GROUNDBREAKING DISCOVERY**.

+(Environment variables are the values of your computer's operating system (environment).
+They affect how programs run and whether you use "python" or "/usr/bin/python" or what have you.)

 This is where Lambda functions commonly store secrets and configuration data:

 ![Environment variables used in Lambda](env.png)